liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/blade-cli/04-managing-your-liferay-server-with-blade-cli.markdown

     blade server init
     ```

-    This downloads the @product@ bundle set in your workspace's
+    This downloads the @sharepoint@ bundle set in your workspace's
     `gradle.propeties` file.
 See the
     [Adding a Liferay Bundle to Workspace](/docs/7-2/reference/-/knowledge_base/r/adding-a-liferay-bundle-to-liferay-workspace)
     article for more information.